-- (1) The Director of the Department of Health, after giving the applicant or the holder of the licence an opportunity to be heard, may cancel, suspend, refuse to issue or refuse to renew a licence where he is satisfied that the applicant or the holder of the licence or an employee of the holder of the licence has violated any provision of this Act or the regulations or has not complied with any term, condition or restriction attached to the licence. - (2) The Director of the Department of Health, at least 14 days before any cancellation, suspension or refusal to issue or renew a licence takes effect, give a written notice to the person affected- - (a) setting out the reasons for his action; and - (b) advising of the right to appeal the decision of the Director of the Department of Health to the Minister under section 78.
+- 70 (1) The Chief Medical Officer, after giving the applicant or the holder of the licence an opportunity to be heard, may cancel, suspend, refuse to issue or refuse to renew a licence where he is satisfied that the applicant or the holder of the licence or an employee of the holder of the licence has violated any provision of this Act or the regulations or has not complied with any term, condition or restriction attached to the licence. - (2) The Chief Medical Officer, at least 14 days before any cancellation, suspension or refusal to issue or renew a licence takes effect, give a written notice to the person affected- - (a) setting out the reasons for his action; and

+(b) advising of the right to appeal the decision of the Chief Medical Officer to the Minister under section 78.